 For reference purposes, YCWA assigned a distinct identification number to each occurrence.
-Occurrence details and locations included in Attachment 5-1E and Attachment 5-1D, respectively, of Technical Memorandum 5-1, Special-Status Plants, which is included in Appendix E6 of this Exhibit E. Additional information is included in the technical memoranda in Appendix E6.
+Occurrence details and locations included in Attachment 5-1E and Attachment 5-1D, respectively, of Technical Memorandum 5-1, Special-Status Plants, which is included in Appendix E6 of this Exhibit E.

-CNPS: California Native Plant Society listed species
+2 CNPS: California Native Plant Society listed species